Sōta Fujii: Tsume Shogi Solving Competition

-In March 2018, Fujii won the 15th Tsume Shogi Solving Competition, thus becoming the only person to win the competition four years in a row.
+In March 2019, Fujii won the 15th Tsume Shogi Solving Competition, thus becoming the only person to win the competition four years in a row.
 Fujii was the only participant, which included both amateur and professional shogi players, to finish with a perfect score of 100 points.
-Fujii first won the competition in 2015 as a 12-year-old apprentice shogi professional 2-dan.
-He was the only participant to finish with a perfect score to become the youngest winner in the competition's history.
+Fujii first won the competition in 2015 as a 12-year-old apprentice shogi professional 2-dan, and was the only participant to finish with a perfect score to become the youngest winner in the competition's history.

+Fujii repeated as champion the following year when he won the 16th Tsume Shogi Competition, but the competition was cancelled from 2020 to 2023 due to the COVID-19 pandemic.
+The competition resumed in 2024, but Fujii did not participate.

 Abema TV appearances

-Fujii has been featured in several programs broadcast on the JSA's shogi channel of the Internet television station AbemaTV.
+Fujii has been featured in several programs broadcast on the 's shogi channel of the Internet television station AbemaTV.